Lifespan of pipe

 How can I tell if my pipes need to be replaced?

-Signs your pipes may need replacement include low water pressure, leaks, discolored water, or frequent clogs.
-A professional plumber can perform an inspection to determine the condition of your pipes.
+Signs that your pipes may need replacement include low water pressure, discolored water, frequent leaks, and visible corrosion or damage.

 Connect with certified professionals in your area